-NCAA Football Betting
+NCAA College Football Betting

 College Football Betting Topics

+Football programs bring in millions of dollars for universities all around the United States.
+College football perhaps has the largest following in the Deep South, which is home to Southeastern Conference.
+The SEC is perennially one of the toughest conferences in college football.
 The amount of college games per week dwarfs the NFL by a large margin.
 There are dozens of games from a variety of different conferences and divisions.
-Those who are knowledgeable about smaller market teams can profit heavily on college football betting if they know their stuff.
+Those who are knowledgeable about smaller market teams can profit heavily on college football gambling sites if they know their stuff.

-Rated the Best NCAA Football Betting Site of 2017
+Best NCAA Football Betting Sites 2018

-NCAA Football Betting Strategy
+NCAA College Football Betting Guide

 - Top Pick

-NCAA Football Season
+NCAA College Football Season

+Division I college football was heavily criticized for years for their lack of a playoff, despite lower divisions deciding their national champions with that format.
+As of 2014, that has changed.
 The Bowl Championship Series (BCS) is now history, though there will still be a number of bowl games that aren’t part of the playoff format.
 Under the new format, four teams play in two semifinal games, with the winners advancing to the newly created College Football Championship Game.

 The first two playoff games will rotate yearly at traditional bowl sites, such as the Rose Bowl or Sugar Bowl.
 The Championship Game’s location will also change annually.
-The AT&T Stadium in Arlington, Texas held the inaugural College Football Championship Game in January, 2014.
+The AT&T Stadium in Arlington, Texas held the inaugural College Football Championship Game in January 2014.

 NCAA Football Betting Types